saveoursecrets/sdk/doc/sync.md

 ## Reference Implementation

 The [sos-net](/workspace/net) crate provides a client and server reference implementation.
-The server is suitable to be hosted on a LAN and is permissionless so should not be exposed to the internet, configuring a network for self-hosting is beyond the scope of this document and will vary depending upon the network.
+The server is suitable to be hosted on a LAN and is permissionless so should **not be exposed to the internet**, configuring a network for self-hosting is beyond the scope of this document and will vary depending upon the network.

 It is **strongly recommended** to use the `allow` and `deny` access controls to determine which accounts are allowed to store data otherwise your server may be abused to store data on behalf of unknown connections.